substratum/template/README.md

 Third, if  you would like to change where it checks for various things such as Amazon App Store Enforcement or Play Store Enforcement, you have options listed on line 16 and lines below it, simply change from `true` to `false` and vice versa to make your desired configuration.

-Finally, if you would like to enable intensive mode anti-piracy (App package blacklist), add as many package names as you want under [BLACKLISTED_APPLICATIONS](app/src/main/kotlin/substratum/theme/template/AdvancedConstants.kt#L21) line 21.
+Finally, if you would like to enable intensive mode anti-piracy (App package blacklist), add as many package names as you want under [BLACKLISTED_APPLICATIONS](app/src/main/kotlin/substratum/theme/template/AdvancedConstants.kt#L12) on line 12.
 Then make sure to enable [ENABLE_APP_BLACKLIST_CHECK](app/ThemerConstants.gradle#L16) on line 16.

 **Under no circumstances should you share your ThemerConstants.gradle file, unless specifically asked by an [official substratum developer](https://github.com/substratum/documentation#team-info-and-responsibilities)**!